 - How can Skyscanner help me book a COVID-friendly trip?

 - What does the future of air travel look like?

 - How has coronavirus changed people’s attitudes toward travel?

 Times are tough for travellers.
 But with the world preparing to reopen in 2021, we’re here to keep you dreaming and planning for your next adventure – whether that’s a staycation or flying off to parts unknown.
 Until then, we’ve got the latest COVID-19 travel advice and updates to keep you up to date and ready to go.

 Can I go abroad?

 Not right now.
-UK residents cannot travel domestically or abroad (unless for essential reasons) until mid-February at least, as the whole country is under lockdown.
+According to the UK government’s road map, UK residents cannot travel (unless for essential reasons) domestically until at least 12 April, or internationally until at least 17 May.
+This is subject to change and dependent on the vaccination rollout success.
 There are also a number of travel bans in place for UK travellers, in response to the new coronavirus variant that originated in southeast England.